 The idea behind step branches is to allow end users to diverge from certain guides on to other guides.
 For instance: you can create a “tree” of guides, linked associatively and by related topics.
-A user can then follow the information she needs from one guide to the other, returning to the original guide at any time.
+A user can then follow the information s/he needs from one guide to the other, without interrupting the learning flow and returning to the original guide at any time.

 Iridize launched a new feature that allows you to control when certain guide steps will be activated.
 Remember the features that allow you to “Delay tip by X seconds” and “Show tip after page refresh”?
 Well, the Conditions feature is like those.
 On Speed.
 Shooting laser beams from its eyes.

 How can page conditions help me?

 SaaS applications are complex and multi-layered.
 We understand that when designing a guide for your users, you need to be able to walk them through a complex process with multiple steps that are sometimes built on each other, stone on top of stone.
 Like clicking certain buttons or links, going to specific pages, encountering certain messages.
 The Conditions allow you to place those stones, one after the other.Read More›

 A/B testing is a method of testing which of two versions is better: by delivering version A to a random half of your audience and version B to the other half – you can soon tell which version is more effective.

 Iridize offer this service for guides in staging environments.
 If you’re trying to decide between two guides -or two guide versions- we help you run an A/B test to help determine which version is more successful, which one is opened/completed more.